Moussa Deyaha: Free in Africa, Enslaved in Haiti, Lifelong Service in Boston

 Moussa Deyaha’s journey to Jamaica Plain started in Africa.[1]
 His encounter with the slave-trading and enslaving Perkins family in St. Domingue (today’s Haiti) brought him to Boston for 39 years.
 We have no documentation of Moussa Deyaha in his own words.
 Instead, what we know of him is filtered through the biased narration of the Perkins family who enslaved him.
 But even viewed through the Perkins lens, Moussa Deyaha’s courage, resilience and survival skills shine through.

-Perkins family lore says that one of the Perkins brothers happened to pass by a slave market and, noting Moussa Deyaha’s “dying condition,” bought him and sent him to the hospital where he recovered.
-Given that the three Perkins brothers – James, Thomas Handasyd and Samuel – were notorious slave traders who visited vessels in the Cap Français harbor to select enslaved people to purchase and then resell to enslavers on the island,[3] this sanitized version of a passerby’s kindness is most likely inaccurate.
-After his recovery, the Perkins account says that the enslaved Moussa Deyaha was “employed” in the counting house of their trading firm (traditionally an office in which a business’s financial books were kept) and “gained the trust” of his enslavers.
+According to Perkins family lore, one of the Perkins brothers happened to pass by a slave market and, noting Moussa Deyaha’s “dying condition,” bought him and sent him to the hospital where he recovered.
+Given that the three Perkins brothers – James, Thomas Handasyd and Samuel – were notorious slave traders who visited vessels in the Cap Français harbor to select enslaved people to purchase and then resell to enslavers on the island and owned slave ships,[3] [15] this sanitized version of a passerby’s kindness is dubious.
+After his recovery, the Perkins account says that the enslaved Moussa Deyaha worked in the counting house of their trading firm (traditionally an office in which a business’s financial books were kept) and “gained the trust” of his enslavers.

 Implied in the Perkins’ story is that they saw something in Moussa Deyaha that indicated the investment in buying him and paying for his medical expenses would yield a return.
-Perhaps it was obvious that he was a Muslim and possibly knew how to read and write from studying the Koran?
-Could it be that he also knew mathematics?
+Perhaps it was obvious that he was a Muslim and possibly knew how to read and write from studying the Qur’an?
 Did he perhaps speak another language in addition to his traditional African language?

 The Haitian Revolution